Chronic Pain: Care Instructions

 Skip Navigation

 Chronic pain is pain that lasts a long time (months or even years) and may or may not have a clear cause.
-It is different from acute pain, which usually does have a clear cause—like an injury or illness—and gets better over time.
+It is different from acute pain, which starts quickly and lasts for a short time.
 Chronic pain:

 • Lasts over time but may vary from day to day.

-• Does not go away despite efforts to end it.
+• May not go away despite efforts to relieve it.

 • May disrupt your sleep and lead to fatigue.